cloudfleet/blog/content/drafts/2016-01-09-ways-cloudfleet-makes-email-better.md

 ## 1. Easily Encrypt Emails

-Sending and receiving encrypted email used to be a
-<span style="text-decoration: line-through">pain in the
-ass</span> hard.
-You had to install an add on for your mail client or use some external program to de- and encrypt email.
+Sending and receiving encrypted email used to be <span style="text-decoration: line-through">a pain in the ass</span> hard.
+You had to install an add-on for your mail client or use some external program to encrypt and decrypt emails.
 Even if you mastered the setup on one device, you could only read your encrypted emails there.

 On your CloudFleet Blimp, your encryption key is created when you log in the first time.
 Whenever you get an email from someone that shows this person can receive encrypted mails, [Mailpile](https://mailpile.is) automatically encrypts the mail for you.
-Also your public key fingerprint will be appended to your email so others know that they can send you encrypted mails.
-Even better, you can access you CloudFleet Blimp from every device you own, so checking emails on your phone is easy.
+Also, your public key fingerprint will be appended to your email so others know that they can send you encrypted mails.
+Even better: you can access your CloudFleet Blimp from every device you own, so checking emails on your phone is easy.